another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 Figure out a way to:
 * drink more with less resistance.
-* be able to listen a complete short story without much interruption or rushing through pages.
+* be able to listen a complete short story without much interruption or rushing through the pages of the book.
 * get teeth brushed every morning and evening without fuss.

 ## Key Ideas